 Mimí Pizzeria is the place to go if you are craving pizza only.
 The dough is made fresh every day and all the ingredients are grown locally.
 They also have calzones and a small pasta menu for those not wanting pizza!
-They have happy hour every day at the bar with a small food menu and great drinks including the local famous limoncello!
+They have happy hour every day at the bar with a small food menu and great drinks, including the local famous limoncello!

 Where to Stay in Ravello

-Budget: Hotel Santa Lucia is a small hotel just a 5-minutes walk from the beach.
+Budget: Hotel Santa Lucia is a small hotel just a 5-minute walk from the beach.
 They have basic rooms as well as suites.
 They have free breakfast every morning and an on-site restaurant and bar.
 Hotel Santa Lucia is only just 3 miles from Amalfi Cathedral.

-Mid-range: Rosa e Valentino is chic with rooms decorated in all different colors!
+Mid-range: Rosa e Valentino is chic, with rooms decorated in all different colors!
 The large windows also make the rooms bright and sunny.
 The hotel is about a 6-minute walk from Villa Rufolo and a 15-minute drive from Duomo di Amalfi.
 Breakfast is included in your price and is made from local ingredients.

-Luxury: Gala Residence Villa Giovanni is within walking distance of both the Villa Rufolo and the Duomo di Amalfi.
+Luxury: Gala Residence Villa Giovanni is within walking distance of the Villa Rufolo and the Duomo di Amalfi.
 They have a beautiful terrace with beautiful views of the sea.
 They serve free hot breakfast every morning and have a large rooftop outdoor pool.